Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Experiments

-{\bfseries Performance Comparisons on RSTPReid.} We evaluate FMFA on the newest benchmark, RSTPReid, as shown in Table~\ref{tab:sota-rstp}.
+{\bfseries Evaluation Results on RSTPReid.} We assess FMFA on the latest RSTPReid benchmark, as presented in Table~\ref{tab:sota-rstp}.
 Using the VL-Backbones without ReID-domain pre-training, FMFA achieves competitive performance, attaining 61.05\% Rank-1, 83.85\% Rank-5, 89.80\% Rank-10, and 48.22\% mAP, respectively, outperforming IRRA by 1.55\% in Rank-1 and 2.05\% in Rank-5.
 When adopting the VL-Backbones with ReID-domain pre-training, our method achieves further gains, exceeding IRRA by 0.45\% in Rank-1 with both the NAM-based and HAM-based backbones.
 Notably, FMFA achieves Rank-5 accuracy higher than 88\% with the HAM-based backbone.

-{\bfseries Performance Comparisons on ICFG-PEDES.} We also evaluate FMFA on another benchmark, ICFG-PEDES, as shown in Table~\ref{tab:sota-icfg}.
-Using VL-Backbones without ReID-domain pre-training, FMFA achieves the best performance across all evaluation metrics, attaining 64.29\% Rank-1 and 39.43\% mAP.
-Compared with IRRA, FMFA shows a notable improvement of 0.81\% in Rank-1 and 1.23\% in mAP, which is meaningful for practical applications.
+{\bfseries Evaluation Results on ICFG-PEDES.} We assess FMFA on the ICFG-PEDES benchmark, with the results displayed in Table~\ref{tab:sota-icfg}.
+Using VL-Backbones without ReID-domain pre-training, FMFA obtains the leading results across all metrics, attaining 64.29\% Rank-1 and 39.43\% mAP.
+Compared with IRRA, FMFA shows a notable improvement of 0.81\% Rank-1 and 1.23\% mAP, which is meaningful for practical applications.
 When adopting VL-Backbones with ReID-domain pre-training, FMFA yields slight gains, outperforming IRRA by 0.24\% and 0.16\% in Rank-1 with the NAM-based and HAM-based backbones, respectively.

-In summary, our FMFA achieves the best performance across all evaluation metrics on three common public benchmarks.
-To the best of our knowledge, FMFA is the best method for all global matching methods.
-This demonstrates the generalizability and robustness of our proposed method.
+In conclusion, FMFA attains the highest performance across all evaluation metrics on the three widely used public benchmarks.
+As far as we are aware, FMFA is the best method for all global matching methods.
+This highlights the ability of our method to generalize well and maintain robustness.